10 Ways to be Happier Right Now!

 7. Keep a gratitude journal: Remind yourself of what you’re thankful for!
 It’s easy to get caught up in things and forget at times, but many studies have found that those who are grateful for what they have feel a higher sense of happiness than those who do not.
 Recognizing what gives you meaning makes you feel appreciation for those in your life– enhancing your mood, your relationships and your overall happiness.
 Get a piece of paper and a pen and start writing your gratitude list.
 Or use the Happy Tapper Gratitude App.

 8. Sing: Get your vocal chords ready!
 Singing has been psychologically proven to release endorphins from the brain, resulting in happiness.
 Singing requires deep breathing, as well, which can help lower levels of anxiety.
-Even if you’re tone deaf, don’t be afraid to sing in the shower to increase your mood.
+You may already know that untreated anxiety can be very harsh on the person in question.
+That’s why it’s important they find a way to detox.
+We’d recommend trying out singing as a way to let them immerse themselves in their own world.

 10. Smile: No matter how upset you may be, smiling can help alleviate pain.
 When you put your smiling muscles to work, signals are sent to the brain to help reinforce feelings of positivity and joy.
 Smiling can help us feel good inside and look good from the outside!